vishal88736/carrertrajectoryai/README.md

 ## 🌟 Footer

-Built with ❤️ by the CareerTrajectory AI Team.
+Built with ❤️ by the Runtime Terror Team.
 Find us on GitHub: [CareerTrajectoryAI](https://github.com/gireesh7014/CareerTrajectoryAI).
 We encourage you to **Fork**, **Star**, and **Report Issues** if you find any bugs or have suggestions!